Categories

 Portrait of Dr. James Craik, courtesy of George Washington’s Mount Vernon.

-From Scotland to the Virginia Militia
+Military Service: From Scotland to Virginia

 July 1754: Washington’s Stand at Fort Necessity – A Glimpse from ‘Charming Field for an Encounter’ by Griffing.